Configuring Mozilla Firefox for increased privacy:

 This article describes what private information Mozilla Firefox stores on your system and how to reconfigure it to reduce it's amount.

 While using a proxy server will give you a certain level of protection aginst the detection of your IP address, the browser will store plenty of information about sites you visit.
 Although Firefox has built-in feature to clear history and temporary files, but that might not be enough to really clear it.
 The reason is that it's pretty hard to actually remove any files from the Windows file systems.
-There are a lot of forensic tools that can restore deleted files or even restore whole drive contents after drive format.
+There are a lot of forensic tools that can restore deleted files or even restore whole drive contents even after drive format.
 So the question is, what to do.
-The answer is preventive measure are more effective than trying to remove data that's already written to the disk.
+The answer is a preventive measure are more effective than trying to remove data that's already written to the disk.
 One of preventive measures is to configure browser to not store any private data (history, passwords, cache, etc.) in the first place.
 Since if no data is actually stored it's not needed to delete it.
 While this maybe sometimes might be inconvenient it's usually not a big issue.

 As a target browser we will be using Mozilla Firefox 3.
 There are following components that need the reconfiguration: